Finding & Developing a Strong Mentor Relationship

 Choosing a mentor

 Many different people advise and guide you in your personal, academic and professional lives.
 You may also have one or two people that you regularly seek out for support.
 For the purposes of the Leadership Scholarship application, we ask that you choose one person who knows you and cares about your growth as a leader.
 This person may be a community leader or a member of the faculty or staff on campus.
-We do not recommend family members for this role.
+We do not recommend family members for this role and current undergraduate students are not eligible to be your project mentor.

 Developing a relationship with your mentor

-It is important that once you identify someone to support your application, you have a conversation with him or her.
+It is important that once you identify someone to support your application, you have a conversation with him/her/them.
 You can use the application as a starting point to frame your relationship.
 You may wish to set expectations such as how often you wish to meet or talk, how you will do this (in person, telephone, email) and what you would like to discuss.
+We recommend that you plan to communicate regularly with your mentor that you meet once a week, on average, during your project award period.

 Share your essay with your mentor and talk about your goals for the project as well as for yourself.
 The more your mentor understands you, your project and what you want to achieve, the better he or she will know how to contribute to your efforts AND what to include or address in a letter.
 Be sure to explicitly ask your mentor to write a letter of support once you’ve had at least one conversation, and communicate the date by which the letter must be received.